prin-r/bridge-spec/README.md

 **Bridge** implementation only have one spacial depencency which **OBI**.

-### OBI

-Oracle Binary Encoding (**OBI**) is the standard way to serialized and deserialize binary data in the BandChain ecosystem. see full spec [here](https://docs.bandchain.org/developer/technical-specifications/obi.html#specification)
+**OBI** or Oracle Binary Encoding is the standard way to serialized and deserialize binary data in the BandChain ecosystem. see full spec [here](https://docs.bandchain.org/developer/technical-specifications/obi.html#specification)

 ## Lite Client Verification Process